atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/survivorship-bias.md

 ### ![](/assets/images/3 survivorship1.png)

 People assume the competition in the coliseum caused the outcome but actually it filtered out the weak people and the strong people survived.
+People did not necessarily grow from their experience in the coliseum so much as it exposed who was the most fit for the coliseum

 ## Survivorship Bias in Business